nikolaydubina/fpdecimal/README.md

 * For multiplication and division - yes, it can be.
 You have to be careful not to multiply two `fpdecimal` numbers, since scaling factor will quadruple.
 Multiplying by constants is ok tho.
 * For addition substraction - yes, it can be.
 You have to be careful and remind yourself that constants would be reduced 1000x.

 Both of this can be addressed at compile time by providing linter.
 This can be also addressed by wrapping into a struct and defining methods.
+Formed is hard to achieve in Go, due to lack of operator overload and lots of work required to write AST parser.
+Later has been implemented in this pacakge, and, as benchmarks show, without any extra memory or calls overhead as compared to `int64`.